allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Boxes.

 We’ve put a lot of effort to make Core high performing, fault-tolerant and asynchronous.
-We’ve chose Java and Groovy to implement it.
+We’ve chosen Java and Groovy to implement it.
 Core is the only gateway for frontend renderers to our internal backend services.

 **Box types** <br/>